I am a doula and birth educator.

 I am grateful to Maddie McMahon for editing this blog

-Also feel free to signup to my mailing list to receive my newsletters by using the signup form at the bottom of this page
+Feel free to signup to receive my newsletters by using the signup form at the bottom of this page